DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 ## ld-pruning.wdl
 * WDL does not have an equivalent to ScatterMethod:DotProduct so it instead scatters using zip().
 * check_merged_gds uses the chromosome file workaround.
+* The CWL and the WDL can optionally take in a user-provided variant_include_file in the first step.
+If included, it is used as a vector of variants to consider for LD pruning.
+LD pruning then outputs an RData file, which in the CWL version of this pipeline is *also* called variant_include_file.
+So, after the LD pruning task, the CWL version of this pipeline uses a variable called variant_include_file in the subset task, but it takes in the output of the previous task's RData file, **not** the file you input for the first task.
+The WDL, not being able to dot-product scatter without zip(), happens to avoid this potentially confusing input naming.

 ## null-model.wdl
 The CWL technically has duplicated outputs.
 The WDL instead returns each file once.
 On SB, cwl.output.json sets the outputs as the following, where ! indicates a duplicated output, inverse norm transformation is applied, and the output_prefix is set to `test`: